slackware-linux/slackware-linux.github.io/_posts/2013-11-03-slackware-web-site-now-delivered-through-akamai.md

 layout: post
 title:  "Slackware web site now delivered through Akamai"
 day:   2013-11-03
+description: "The pressure of delivering the Slackware web site - especially at release time - has been an issue for some time."
 ---

 The pressure of delivering the Slackware web site - especially at release time - has been an issue for some time.